 What’s enabled this transformation?
-Cloud communication solutions help providers and patients connect effectively.
-Read on to learn how a healthcare communication platform elevates patient engagement and provides the ideal patient experience.
+Cloud communications solutions help providers and patients connect effectively.
+Read on to learn how a healthcare communications platform elevates patient engagement and provides the ideal patient experience.

 Patient engagement is a combination of patient activation and interventions that promote positive patient behavior, such as exercise and preventive care.
 This concept is important because when patients are deeply involved in their own care, they experience more positive outcomes, such as less time in the hospital.

 What’s the ideal patient experience, and why does it matter?

 The ideal patient experience is one that is smooth and seamless for patients, although it has benefits for providers, too.
 Patients can easily schedule appointments and receive confirmations, receive coordinated care that reduces the risk of medical errors, and have higher levels of patient engagement post-discharge.